iterative/dvc.org/content/docs/use-cases/data-registries.md

   a single location (distributed copies are possible too).
 This simplifies data management and optimizes space requirements.
-- Treat data as code: leverage Git workflow such as branching, pull requests, and even CI/CD for your data lifecycle.
+- Treat data as code: leverage Git workflow such as branching, pull requests, release management, and even CI/CD for your data lifecycle.
 - Security: registries can be setup with read-only remote storage (e.g. an HTTP server).
 And [DVC metafiles](/doc/user-guide/dvc-files-and-directories) enable auditing data changes.